 Informatics is seeking candidates in the area of informatics, including engineering epidemiology, materials genome, and biomedical/health informatics.
 Candidates should be grounded in computer and information science or related areas, with an aptitude for interdisciplinary and translational teamwork.
 Areas of specific interest include big data management, convergence, mining, and analytics, with the creation of unique tools, methodology, and novel data resources (e.g. time-series, imaging, electronic medical records, sequence, and material properties).

-Launched in 2010, the strategic hiring initiative has attracted outstanding junior and senior candidates interested in being part of a community determined to drive discoveries that improve people’s lives.
+The strategic hiring initiative has attracted outstanding junior and senior candidates interested in being part of a community determined to drive discoveries that improve people’s lives.
 The Case School of Engineering values interdisciplinary thinking, creative collaboration and entrepreneurial ideas.
 It also believes strongly in the vital importance of diversity within the professorial ranks, both in terms of women and underrepresented minorities.

 Successful candidates will hold primary appointments in the Case School of Engineering, although in many instances they will be eligible for additional appointments within the School of Medicine or College of Arts and Sciences, among others.